cocaine/cocaine-tools/docs/tools.rst

     We are now supporting `Docker <http://docker.io>`_ containerization technology!

     There is possible to create Docker container from your application and push it to the Docker Registry.
-To do this, application root directory must contain valid `Dockerfile` from which the container will be built.
+    You could use one of the following ways to describe container:
+      + `Dockerfile`.
+Just put it into application root.
+      + Chef recipe.
+      + Puppet manifest.

+    *Directory sctructure for using Chef*
+    ./solo.rb
+    ./solo.json
+    cookbboks/...

+    *Directory structure for using Puppet*
+    puppet/cocaine.pp
+    puppet/modules/...

     Then, specify `--docker-address` option and watch container build progress.
     Just created container needs its place to store itself.
 By specifying `--registry` option, you notifying build system a place where Docker Registry is located, and the container will be uploaded there.